kbbushman/mongo-intro/readme.md

 ## What are the objectives?
 *After this workshop, developers will be able to:*
-- Setup local mongo db server
+- Setup a local Mongo server
-- CRUD documents using mongo CLI
+- CRUD documents using the Mongo CLI

 ## Where should we be now?
 *Before this workshop, developers should already be able to:*